 4. Despite what deals you might see advertised, there’s no such thing as a “complete” solar kit.

-The materials in solar kits make up on 50 to 60 percent of the costs of solar.
+The materials in solar kits make up less than 50 percent of the costs of solar.
 Other costs include permits, engineering fees, accessory materials (wire, conduit, fasteners, etc.), and labor.

 5. I just bought a complete solar kit at my favorite big-box store.
 I’m going to save money by installing it myself.
 Sure, I’ve never installed a solar system, but it’ll be easy.